Why We Can't Just Get Rid of Anxiety & Distress

-When our ancestors lived in the jungle hundreds of thousands of years ago, those who heard the footsteps of the stalking tiger, got a surge of adrenaline that fired up their muscles, and used this to run away as fast as they could, lived to tell the tale and have babies, while those who didn’t were eaten.
-Through the process of evolution, our brains became hard-wired to be on the lookout to threat and mobilize our bodies to deal with a potential predator by fighting or running away.
-Even today, fear and pain are powerful learning mechanisms that stop most of us from touching hot stoves, running into traffic, swimming in shark-infested waters, speculating wildly on the stock market or venturing into crime ridden neighborhoods alone at night.
+When our prehistoric ancestors heard the footsteps of a stalking predator, they got a surge of adrenaline that fired up their muscles, used this to run away as fast as they could, and lived to tell the tale and have babies, while those who didn’t were killed.
+Through the process of evolution, our brains became hard-wired to be on the lookout for threat and mobilize our bodies to deal with a potential predator by fighting or running away.
+Even today, fear and pain are powerful learning mechanisms that stop most of us from touching hot stoves, running into traffic, swimming in shark-infested waters, speculating wildly on the stock market, or venturing into crime-ridden neighborhoods alone at night.

-(3) Our physiological systems can react to mental images and events as if they are happening in the real world.
+3. Our physiological systems can react to mental images and events as if they are happening in the real world.
 Try thinking about smelling and then biting into a lemon.
 You will likely feel a change in saliva in your mouth.
 Now think about putting your hand on a hot stove.
 Do you feel your heart pounding a bit faster?
 Thus, when fearful thoughts and worries come into our minds, they may affect our bodies as well.
-Our hearts may start to race or breathing get short – we experience physiological symptoms of stress, which, over the long-term, can harm our bodies.
+Our hearts may start to race or breathing gets short—we experience physiological symptoms of stress, which, over the long-term, can harm our bodies.